-Size Width: The width of a rectangular region.
-Height: Adjust the height of a rectangular region.
-Radius Minimum: The minimum radius on a disc region.
-Maximum: Adjust the maximum radius on a disc region.
+Mirrors the input peg transformation to generate positions for frames before the scene begins.
+Size Width: The width of a rectangular shape.
+Height: Adjust the height of a rectangular shape.
+Radius Minimum: The radius of the hole for a disc shape.
+Maximum: The radius of the whole disc for a disc shape.
 P1 X: The X position of Point 1.
 Point 1 could refer to the point on a triangle, line, or point.
 Y: The Y position of Point 1.
 P2 X: The X position of Point 2.
 Point 2 could refer to the point on a triangle or line.
 Y: The Y position of Point 2.
 P3 X: The X position of Point 3.
 Point 3 refers to a point on a triangle.
 Y: The Y position of Point 3.